Utopia (Björk album): Tours

 On 30 October 2017, Björk was announced as one of the headliners for the All Points East music festival in London.
-She is scheduled to perform on 27 May 2018, her first confirmed live gig of the Utopia tour.
+She was scheduled to perform on 27 May 2018, her first confirmed live gig of the Utopia tour.
 On 2 November, another live date was announced, this time at the Aarhus in Denmark as part of the Northside Festival, to be held on 7 June 2018.
 Björk first performed at Aarhus on 9 September 1993, the third night of her first concert tour as a solo artist.
 The Utopia tour began, however, with two special dress rehearsals in Reykjavík, Iceland on 9 and 12 April 2018, which opened to positive reviews from the Icelandic press.

 11 months after the final Utopia tour concert, Björk unveiled her new live show Cornucopia at New York's brand new Hudson Yards venue, The Shed, where she continued exploring Utopia's live potential with the same musicians that joined her for the Utopia tour in addition to the renowned Icelandic choir Hamrahlíðarkórinn plus a series of visual and theatrical artists that included graphic designer Tobias Gremmler and Argentinian film director Lucrecia Martel.
 Björk's Cornucopia opened on 9 May 2019 to positive reviews.